Acculturation must come first and foremost through training

 Here are several client cases that illustrate how Schoolab supports its clients in innovation training.
 In each case, we use unique pedagogical methods adapted to each problem.

-GRDF trains its employees to innovate
+GRDF trains their employees to innovate

 BNP trains its employees at pitch